 Purple music is for four hole harmonicas.
 Orange music is for ten hole harmonicas.
 The number tells you which hole to play.
 D is draw (breathe in).
 B is blow (breathe out) and we’re using a C major harmonica.
 Start slowly, memorise each phrase and gradually put it all together.
-You can click the orange square on the right to download and print our helpful arrow tab.
+You can click the pink square on the right to download and print our helpful music score.

 1B 2B 2D 3B 1B 2B 2D 3B